-Many cruise ports are shopping meccas, and a lightweight packable shopping bag can hold all of those souvenirs – up to 50 pounds!
+Many cruise ports are shopping meccas, and a set of lightweight packable shopping bags can hold all those souvenirs—up to 50 pounds per bag!
 They fold down into a little pouch, the perfect size for tossing in a purse or beach bag.

-It also does double-duty as a laundry bag (I hang mine in the stateroom closet) or to keep shoes separate from clothing in a suitcase.
+The bags also do double-duty as laundry bags (I hang mine in the stateroom closet) or to keep shoes separate from clothing in a suitcase.

 My smartphone gets quite a workout when we’re in port.
 Pulling up maps and directions, looking up restaurant reviews, and checking in at home often leaves me with a dead battery!
 A small power bank will charge it right back up.

 It works to charge tablets as well.
 I make sure to bring mine on those long coach drives when the port is far away from the city destination.
 No more worries that reading or playing a game will drain the battery.